Hasmelash95/heavenly-beauty/README.md

 Balsamiq Wireframes

 ## Deployment <a name="deployment">

-1. Using the Code Institute Github Full Template, create a repository on your github account.
-Name it, set to public and open repositry on gitpod.
-2. Set up Github Pages by clicking on the Settings tab, clicking on 'Pages' under 'code and automation'.
+1. Set up Github Pages by clicking on the Settings tab, clicking on 'Pages' under 'code and automation'.
 Change the branch under 'Source' from 'None' to 'Main'.
-After a few minutes, this should provide the link to the website hosted on Github.
+Click on 'Save'.
+2. You can navigate to the page now using ```http://<your-username>.github.io/<repository-name>```
-3. Ensure the directory is in the correct location to commit the changes to the right place.
+2. Ensure the directory is in the correct location to commit the changes to the right place.
-4. Use Git to commit changes from Gitpod by typing 'git add .' for every feature added and changes made and 'git commit -m "message here" ' on the Gitpod terminal with a clear but concise message explaining the changes made.
+3. Use Git to commit changes from Gitpod by typing 'git add .' for every feature added and changes made and 'git commit -m "message here" ' on the Gitpod terminal with a clear but concise message explaining the changes made.
-5. Type 'git push' and refresh the website (updates may take a few minutes) and the changes will appear on the deployed site.
+4. Type 'git push' and refresh the website (updates may take a few minutes) and the changes will appear on the deployed site.
+Github Pages will pick up the latest commit pushed to the main branch.

 To clone the repository:
 1. Log on to your Github account and head to the main page of the repository you wish to clone.